No Class Tour

 The No Class Tour was the debut concert tour by American recording artist Machine Gun Kelly, in support of his debut album Lace Up.
-The tour was supported by Limp Bizkit on selected dates.
+The tour was supported by Limp Bizkit on select dates.

 Set list

 This set list is representative of the performance on October 8, 2014.
 It is not representative of all concerts for the duration of the tour.